 Lesson Four-How to manage Settings of your WordPress Blog-Part 1

 We learned “how to manage the Posts section on WordPress” in our last post.
-In this post, we will learn about the ‘Settings’ tab of your WordPress admin dashboard.
-This is one of the most important tabs of your blog because it controls the overall behavior and pattern of your blog.
-There are several links under the ‘Settings’ tab which is “General”, “Writing”, “Reading”, “Discussion”, “Media”, “Sharing”, “Polls”, “Ratings”, “Ad Control”, “Email Post Changes”, “OpenID” and “Webhooks” as you can see in the image below:
+This post will teach us about your WordPress admin dashboard’s ‘Settings’ tab.
+This is one of the most essential tabs of your blog because it controls its overall behavior and pattern.
+There are several links under the ‘Settings’ tab, which is “General,” “Writing,” “Reading,” “Discussion,” “Media,” “Sharing,” “Polls,” “Ratings,” “Ad Control,” “Email Post Changes,” “OpenID” and “Webhooks” as you can see in the image below:

 Settings tab of WordPress Blog